am0eba-byte/competency_generation/README.md

 a notation object: "Read" and "Write".

 In the input XML, those two string elements contain an `@subclass="notation"` attribute value alongside the `@class` attribute for scope filtering.
-(See the "Notation Object Filtering" section below for more details how the notation `xsl:key` works.)
+(See the [Notation Object Filtering - Special Formal Process String Keys](#notation-object-filtering---special-formal-process-string-keys) section below for more details how the notation `xsl:key` works.)

 Say you want to generate competencies in the Integers scope that contain a Formal Process (keyed to notation), a Process Predicate, and a Notation Object.